 The machines at Colorado WaterJet use .DXF files to lead the cutting process accurately.
+What if I don’t have CAD files?

 If your file was created in a CAD Program, please send as a .DXF file type, as well as a dimensioned print or .pdf if you have these available.